Lancashire: Football

 Football in Lancashire is governed by the Lancashire County Football Association which, like most county football associations, has boundaries that are aligned roughly with the historic counties.
 The Manchester Football Association and Liverpool County Football Association respectively operate in Greater Manchester and Merseyside.

 Lancashire clubs were prominent in the formation of the Football League in 1888, with the league being officially named at a meeting in Manchester.
 Of the twelve founder members of the league, six were from Lancashire: Accrington, Blackburn Rovers, Bolton Wanderers, Burnley, Everton, and Preston North End.

 The Football League is now based in Preston.
 The National Football Museum was founded at Deepdale, Preston in 2001, but moved to Manchester in 2012.

-Seven professional full-time teams were based in Lancashire at the start of the 2024–25 season:
+Six professional full-time teams were based in Lancashire at the start of the 2025–26 season: